bitsbeats/drone-tree-config/README.md

 * `PLUGIN_ADDRESS`: Listen address for the plugins webserver.
 Defaults to `:3000`.
 * `PLUGIN_SECRET`: Shared secret with drone.
 You can generate the token using `openssl rand -hex 16`.
 * `PLUGIN_ALLOW_LIST_FILE`: (Optional) Path to regex pattern file.
 Matches the repo slug(s) against a list of regex patterns.
 Defaults to `""`, match everything.
+* `PLUGIN_CACHE_TTL`: (Optional) Cache entry time to live value.
+When defined and greater than `0s`, enables in memory caching for request/response pairs.
 * `PLUGIN_CONSIDER_FILE`: (Optional) Consider file name.
 Only consider the `.drone.yml` files listed in this file.
 When defined, all enabled repos must contain a consider file.

 Backend specific options